If you want a start-up to achieve its potential get the key players to focus on their markets from day 1

 As seed fund money runs out some of this begins to dawn on our poor inventors but by then they’re set in their ways, don’t want to change their websites, are chasing deals in an increasing sense of desperation and generally aren’t in the positive state of mind they started out in.

 This doesn’t need to be a lengthy or expensive process and it should be driven by investors.
 Remember, that every start-up has a logo and a website and that’s typically all they think is needed.
-Usually these basic “marketing packages” don’t cost too much and are often created by the inventors themselves – whether they are fit for purpose is the question that needs asking!
+A basic “marketing package” doesn’t cost too much and it’s something the inventors might even be able to do themselves.